 Your self-confidence needs to be rooted in who you are completely outside of your success in business.
 So find ways to get connected with yourself and grow.
 Perhaps volunteer, do pro-bono work, meditate, work out, read, hang out with friends.
 Whatever it takes for you to see your value regardless of how well [you’re doing professionally]. —Darrah Brustein, Network Under 40 / Finance Whiz Kids

-I found this list of tips very helpful.
-I could especially relate to discarding negative thoughts and living a lifestyle of personal growth.
-What about you?
-Which items resonated with you most, and why?
+Which tips resonated with you most?
 Do you have any other tips for boosting your self-confidence?
 I’m interested in any thoughts or comments that you have.